idris-hackers/idris-mode/readme.markdown

 * `C-c C-t`: Get the type for the identifier under point.
 A prefix argument prompts for the name.
 * `C-c C-w`: Add a with block for the pattern-match clause under point

+## Completion

+`M-Tab` or whatever you have `completion-at-point` bound to will ask the running Idris process for completions for the current identifier.
+Note that this command requires that the Idris interpreter is already running, because attempting to load an incomplete buffer would probably not work.

 ## Installation